Thematic analysis: Transcription

 After completing data collection, the researcher may need to transcribe their data into written form (e.g. audio recorded data such as interviews).
 Braun and Clarke provide a transcription notation system for use with their approach in their textbook Successful Qualitative Research.
 Quality transcription of the data is imperative to the dependability of analysis.
 Criteria for transcription of data must be established before the transcription phase is initiated to ensure that dependability is high.

-Some thematic analysis proponents - particular those with a foothold in positivism - express concern about the accuracy of transcription.
+Some thematic analysis proponents – particular those with a foothold in positivism – express concern about the accuracy of transcription.
 Inconsistencies in transcription can produce 'biases' in data analysis that will be difficult to identify later in the analysis process.
 For others, including Braun and Clarke, transcription is viewed as an interpretative and theoretically embedded process and therefore cannot be 'accurate' in a straightforward sense, as the researcher always makes choices about how to translate spoken into written text.
-However, this does not mean that researchers shouldn't strive for thoroughness in their transcripts and use a systematic approach to transcription.
-Authors should ideally provide a key for their system of transcription notation so its readily apparent what particular notations means.
+However, this does not mean that researchers should not strive for thoroughness in their transcripts and use a systematic approach to transcription.
+Authors should ideally provide a key for their system of transcription notation so it is readily apparent what particular notations mean.
 Inserting comments like "*voice lowered*" will signal a change in the speech.
-A general rough guideline to follow when planning time for transcribing - allow for spending 15 minutes of transcription for every 5 minutes of dialog.
+A general rough guideline to follow when planning time for transcribing is to allow for spending 15 minutes of transcription for every 5 minutes of dialog.
 Transcription can form part of the familiarisation process.

 After this stage, the researcher should feel familiar with the content of the data and should be able to start to identify overt patterns or repeating issues the data.
 These patterns should be recorded in a reflexivity journal where they will be of use when coding data.
 Other TA proponents conceptualise coding as the researcher beginning to gain control over the data.
 They view it as important to mark data that addresses the research question.
 For them, this is the beginning of the coding process.